Deborah Heikes: Education and early career

 Heikes earned a bachelor's degree in philosophy from the University of Kansas in 1991.
 She then pursued a master's degree in philosophy at Baylor University, which she completed in 1992 and received the Clifford P. Osborne fellowship at the University of Kansas in 1993.
-During this time, she began her academic career as a lecturer at Illinois State University in 1995 and received the University of Illinois at Urbana-Champaign Fellowship from 1995 to 1996.
+During this time, she began her academic career as a lecturer at Illinois State University in 1995 and received a University of Illinois at Urbana-Champaign Fellowship from 1995 to 1996.
 She then went on to receive a Ph.D. in philosophy from the University of Illinois in 1998.

 Career

 Heikes continued her career as an assistant professor of philosophy at the University of Alabama in Huntsville in 1998.
 In 2005, she was appointed Associate Professor and has been working as a Professor since 2012.

-Heikes served as the Chair of Philosophy at the University of Alabama in Huntsville from 2014 to 2017, and serves on numerous faculty committees, including SSAFE Fund and Women's Studies Advisory Committee.
+Heikes served as the Chair of Philosophy at the University of Alabama in Huntsville from 2014 to 2017, and serves on numerous faculty committees, including the Student, Staff, and Faculty Emergency (SSAFE) Fund and Women's Studies Advisory Committee.